Make the most of today’s long hours of daylight, because from tomorrow the nights will start drawing in!

 June 21st is the longest day in the UK, also known as the Summer Solstice.
 The length of the day will vary depending on which part of the UK you live in.
 But as a rough guide, in London the sun will rise at 4-43am and set at 9-21pm, making the day officially 16 hours and 38 minutes long.

-From tomorrow, each day will grow fractionally shorter, all the way to Thursday December 21st, which is the UK’s shortest day and its Winter Solstice.
+From tomorrow, each day will grow fractionally shorter, all the way to Friday December 21st, which is the UK’s shortest day and its Winter Solstice.
 But back to today – the longest day and traditionally a time for ‘Midsummer’ celebrations.
-These days that might mean a barbecue in the garden or a late evening walk as the air cools, but in years gone by it was a pivotal event in societies defined by the turning of the seasons.
+These days that might mean a barbecue in the garden or a late evening walk as the air cools, but in years gone by it was a pivotal event in societies which lived by the turning of the seasons.

 Midsummer is a period of time centred on the summer solstice and traditionally celebrated in Northern Europe between June 19th and 25th.
 Most cultures traditionally celebrated midsummer, with many ancient pagan festivals later ‘absorbed’ into more mainstream organised religion.
 For example, the Christian celebration of St John's Day, on June 24th, is devoted to St John the Baptist, but widely recognised as an evolution of much earlier pre-Christian summer solstice festivals which worshipped the sun.